WORKS DEPARTMENT in INDIA.

 "Encore un de ces récits détaillés de nos guerres en Allemagne particulièrement de la campagne de 1806, que l'attention publique recherche avec une curiosité renouvelée, et qui abondent en contrastes, en sujets de comparaisons et d'enseignemens.
 Sir George et son frère aîné sont deux diplomates anglais militans qui, dans une série de lettres à leur mère ou entre eux racontent jour par jour la période agitée de 1801 à 1809.
 Sir George, par mission spéciale, reste en Prusse après Iéna, il assiste au bombardement de Copenhague en 1807; sa correspondance se termine par le récit des guerres d'Espagne.
 D'intéressans épisodes, agréablement décrits avec des couleurs nouvelles ont fait beaucoup remarquer ces volumes."

-NEW NOVELS.
 New Novel by Ouida.
 TWO LITTLE WOODEN SHOES.
-By

 [Just ready.